replit/kaboom/README.md

     // or give it tags for controlling group behaviors "player",
     "friendly",
-    // custom fields are plain objects
+    // plain objects fields are directly assigned to the game obj {
-    {
         dir: vec2(-1, 0),
         dead: false,